Haider8/tmessage-api/README.md

 ### POST: /api/user/register

 Make a reuqest to this route to register a User Account, expected body data shape:
-* userName: A string - name used for login (used with the --user parameter)
+* user_name: A string - name used for login (used with the --user parameter)
-* displayedName: A string - name used to display when communicate with others
+* displayed_name: A string - name used to display when communicate with others
 * password: A string
-* passwordConfirm: A string matches `password`
+* password_confirm: A string matches `password`

 The reponse of returned data includes 2 fields:
 * success: `true` if the registration process is successfull, `false` otherwise